Protecting Bystander Privacy via Selective Hearing in Audio LLMs: SH-Bench

 \ding{173} \textit{Generating the Synthetic Scenarios:} We first find audio segments of 2-3 minutes long where the speaker is speaking more than 70\% of the time based on the rich transcription provided in AMI.
 These segments are used as the main speaker.
-We then find segments of 20-50 seconds with dense information content as the bystander audio segments.
-We attenuate bystander audio by -10dB relative to the main speaker, reflecting practical scenarios where bystanders are typically farther from the microphone, and mix it into the main segment at a randomly selected point.
+We then find segments of 20-50 seconds with dense information content\footnote{Segments containing substantive speech rather than backchanneling (e.g., \textit{``yes''}, \textit{``uh-huh''}).} as the bystander audio segments.
+We attenuate bystander audio by -10dB relative to the main speaker, reflecting practical scenarios where bystanders are typically further from the microphone, and mix the bystander audio into the main segment at a random point.
 Meeting room reverberation is added during the mixing process.

 \paragraph{Data Annotation Construction} Given the scripts or transcripts of each audio file, we used GPT-4o to generate two types of annotations: (1) ten MCQs, five about the main speaker and five about the bystander, and (2) a content-conditioned natural language description of the main speaker.
-Each MCQ includes one correct answer, three distractors, and an additional \textit{``I don't know''} option\footnote{Note that we paraphrase the ``I don't know" into many different forms such as ``I have no information" or ``I cannot answer your question" to allow a more versatile test.}.
-This option is essential since if the model only has access to the main speaker’s voice, it should select this option when asked about bystander content.
+Each MCQ includes one correct answer, three distractors, and an additional \textit{``I don't know''(IDK)} option\footnote{Note that we paraphrase the \textit{``I don't know"} into many different forms such as \textit{``I have no information"} or \textit{``I cannot answer your question"} to allow a more versatile test.}.
+This option is essential, as a model with access only to the main speaker’s voice should select this option when asked about bystander content.
 Answer choices are randomly shuffled to reduce positional bias.
 The prompts used for annotation are provided in Appendix~\ref{sec:annotation_prompt}.